Islam in Algeria: In politics

 The popularity of Islamism fluctuates according to circumstance; in the 2002 elections, legal Islamist parties received some 20% of the seats in the National Assembly, way down from the FIS's 50% in 1991.
-Conversely, there is strong anti-Islamist sentiment from secular parties such as the RCD and the Algerian Workers Party.
-Support for Islamist parties is especially low in the Kabylie region, where the FIS obtained no seats in 1991, the majority being taken by the Front of Socialist Forces, another secular party.
+Conversely, there is strong anti-Islamist sentiment from secular parties such as the Rally for Culture and Democracy (RCD) and the Algerian Workers' Party.
+Support for Islamist parties is especially low in the Kabylie region, where the FIS obtained no seats in 1991, the majority being taken by the Socialist Forces Front, another secular party.

-The recent rise of a number of radical religious movements involving Ahmadism, Salafism, Wahhabism and takfiri ideology have raised concerns among officials in the Algerian Ministry of Religious Affairs and Endowments, which has decided to take action by strengthening the monitoring and control of places targeted by the radical Islamists for recruits.
+The recent rise of a number of radical religious movements involving Ahmadism, Salafism, Wahhabism, and takfiri ideology have raised concerns among officials in the Algerian Ministry of Religious Affairs and Endowments, which has decided to take action by strengthening the monitoring and control of places targeted by the radical Islamists for recruits.